dulrich/ulrichdev/content/photos.md

 * [flowers?](/static/img/ice-flower-top-view.jpg) - from the right angle it could be a flower
 * [icy beauty](/static/img/ice-flower-extravagant.jpg) - some were small, others large and elegant
 * [transience](/static/img/ice-flower-sunbeam.jpg) - a fleeting moment in the sun
+* [winter flower](/static/img/ice-flower-winter.jpg) - even the ice flowers are lessened in winter

 ## Indoors ##